 From north to south and east to west, Hemmingford offers many attractions to discover.
 It can take the way of theme excursions by car or by motorcycle; self-guided or guided tours of cider cellars, u-picks for apples or berry picking, tasting sessions and so many more discoveries.
 Explore these sites to discover: Circuit de Paysan and La Route des Cidres.

 Hemmingford is host to a most surprising change of scenery with Parc Safari.
 Parc Safari is the biggest attractions park of its type in the Montérégie area.
 In summer, this zoological and recreational park becomes an exciting corner of Africa in the heart of Quebec.
 Explore a spectacular wildlife of more than 800 animals coming from five continents.
 Meet and touch elephants, rhinos, giraffes, zebras, lions, macaques, chimpanzees, white tigers and many others.

 The Hemmingford Sport and Country Club is well-known for its 36 scenic, mature holes of golf, (of which 18 are private & 18 public), excellent food and their qualified tournament services.
 On the outskirts of Hemmingford, visit the Regional Park of St-Bernard-de-Lacolle with 15 km of trails criss-crossing a 210 hectare wooded area and a huge variety of trees & bird species.
 (450 246-3348).

-Take a break from antique-hunting or sight-seeing at a fine local restaurant, café or pub: (tripadvisor listings)
+Take a break from sight-seeing at a fine local restaurant, café or pub: (tripadvisor listings)